voltangle/Hackintosh-840/README.md

 | Catalina | 10.15.1 | No | No | N/a |
 | Mojave | 10.14.6 | No | No | N/a |

+## Note: Big Sur is not tested.
+Maybe that installation will be unstable.
+Big Sur is added to supported versions list because of Clover r5120 update, where in changelog developers said that this release includes kernel patching patterns for Big Sur.
+If you want to test it out, feel free to try and report result to Issues.

 ## Versions
 | Version | Revision | Changelog |
 | --- | --- | --- |